Helping Workers Recover Their Rightful Compensation

 Meanwhile, California’s wage and hour laws are governed by the California Labor Code and State Wage Orders Guidelines.
 These state laws operate under a slightly different standard.
 In addition to the already established federal guidelines, a Los Angeles Equal Pay Lawyer can help ensure your rights are protected and that you are compensated fairly under both state and federal laws.

 California hourly wage laws are among the most protective of employees in the entire nation.
 As of January 2025, California minimum wage will be $16.50/hour for employers of at least 26 employees, and $14/hour for smaller businesses.
 Certain California counties have their own, higher minimum wages.
-Additionally, tipped employees in California are entitled to a full minimum wage, unlike several other states.
+Additionally, tipped employees in Los Angeles, California are entitled to a full minimum wage, unlike several other states.

 If you are a California employee who is getting paid less than the current minimum wage, you can protect your rights.
 Save any pay stubs and other wage-related paperwork, and you can file a formal complaint as outlined in your employee handbook or other company policies.
 If nothing happens, it may be worth bringing to an experienced wage violation attorney in Los Angeles who can review the documents and determine if you have a case.